seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 On 2022, Saturday, August 13th, the `spammy` label disappeared from all of my issues and pull requests.
 The issues and pull requests still are not publicly viewable, however.

 The removal of the spammy label is a good sign, as it means there likely won't be much further issue upon trying to get my account back.
-It also delegitimizes snarky comments made against me.

 ## GitHub customer support